-Clean the outside oven with the same stainless steel cleaner you used for the dishwasher and microwave.
+Clean the outside of the oven with the same stainless steel cleaner you used for the dishwasher and microwave.

 Start by cleaning the outside of your refrigerator.
-Spray the outside with your stainless steel cleaner if yours is stainless steel, or else use your all purpose cleaner, and wipe it down until all the streaks are gone.
+Spray the outside with your stainless steel cleaner.
+If your fridge isn’t stainless steel use your all purpose cleaner.
+Then wipe it down until all the streaks are gone.

-I go shelf-by-shelf, taking everything out, cleaning it really well, and then replacing only the things I want to keep.
+Go shelf-by-shelf, taking everything out, cleaning it well, and then replacing only the things I want to keep.
 I throw out anything that has expired, is close to expiring, or I know we won’t eat.

-I start with the freezer.
-After I take everything off of a shelf, I take a cloth and run it under HOT water.
-I spray the sides, back, top, and bottom of the shelf with my all purpose cleaner.
-Then I wipe it with my cloth.
+Start with the freezer.
+After you take everything off a shelf, take a cloth and run it under HOT water.
+Spray the sides, back, top, and bottom of the shelf with your all purpose cleaner.
+Then wipe it with your cloth.
 Finally, replace everything (after you’ve thrown away anything you don’t want) back onto the shelf in an orderly way.
 Remember to put like items with each other.
-So, maybe have one drawer for frozen fruit, one for frozen veggies, one for meat, etc.
+So, have one drawer for frozen fruit, one for frozen veggies, one for meat, etc.

-After I’ve cleaned all the freezer shelf and drawers, I move onto the refrigerator side.
-I go through the same steps.
+After you’ve cleaned all the freezer shelf and drawers, move onto the refrigerator side.
+Go through the same steps.
 First, take everything out of the drawer or shelf.
 Spray the all-purpose cleaner and wipe the drawer or shelf clean.
-Then replace everything – that is good and that you want to keep – neatly.
+Then replace neatly everything that is good and that you want to keep.
 Make sure you get all the crumbs sitting on the bottom of the refrigerator too!